Microsoft/azure-docs.pt-pt/articles/backup/selective-disk-backup-restore.md

 ## <a name="using-powershell"></a>Com o PowerShell

-Certifique-se de que está a utilizar a versão 3.7.0 do Azure PS ou superior.
+Certifique-se de que está a utilizar a versão 3.7.0 ou superior do Azure PowerShell.

 ### <a name="enable-backup-with-powershell"></a>Ativar backup com PowerShell